pingSubhajit/halycron/CONTRIBUTING.md

 - Mentioned in release notes
 - Recognized in project documentation

-Thank you for contributing to Halycon!
+Thank you for contributing to Halycron!
 Together, we're building a more secure and private photo management solution.